Louisa S. McCord: Early years and education

 At this time, his two daughters, Louisa and Sophia, the latter of whom became Mrs. Charles Thompson Haskell, were sent to the school of a Mr. Grimshaw, an Irishman then living in Philadelphia.
-Later the sisters were placed under the care of Mr. and Mrs. Picot, French refugees, with whom they continued to study for several years, becoming thoroughly conversant with the French language.
+Later the sisters were placed under the care of Mr. and Mrs. Picot, French refugees with whom they continued to study for several years, becoming thoroughly conversant with the French language.
 Subsequently, the girls were introduced to Washington and Philadelphia society.
 It had not been her father's intention to educate his daughters in any other way than that usually given women in that day—a lighter academic course, with a "finishing school" for French, astronomy, and so forth.
 The graces of education were stressed rather than fundamentals.
-But Louisa early developed a passion for mathematics, and stated that a girl with such a love of knowledge should have every opportunity to perfect herself not only in mathematics, but also in other branches not then usually undertaken by women.
+But Louisa early developed a passion for mathematics, and stated that a girl with such a love of knowledge should have every opportunity to perfect herself not only in mathematics, but also in other branches of study not then usually undertaken by women.
 She was then given just the same mathematical instruction that her brothers received.
 In this her education was unusual.
-In her father's study and at his table she met and heard the discourse of men whose speech has expressed national policies, whose style both in written and in spoken English is classic.
+In her father's study and at his table she met and heard the discourse of men whose speech expressed national policies, whose style, both in written and in spoken English, is classic.
 Her father's contemporaries were Webster, Calhoun, Clay and their associates.
 Political economy was the gospel of their theories.
 The young girl, hearing them express their theories, learned to think deeply on political issues.
-The father's secession theory influenced Louisa and largely determined her mature writing.
+Her father's secession theory influenced Louisa and largely determined her mature writing.

 During a part of this period, the Cheves family lived in "Abbeville," outside of Lancaster, Pennsylvania.
 After a residence here of about eight years, the family then retired to South Carolina.

 Lang Syne plantation

-When still a young woman, she came into the possession of Lang Syne Plantation, formerly belonging to a great-aunt, Mrs. Lovell, a daughter of Colonel William Heatley.
+As a young woman, Louisa Cheves came into the possession of Lang Syne Plantation, formerly belonging to a great-aunt, Mrs. Lovell, a daughter of Colonel William Heatley.
 "Lang Syne" was in St. Matthew's parish, on the Congaree River near Fort Motte, South Carolina, about 30 miles from Columbia.

-This she administered during her young womanhood with a high degree of skill, executive ability, and a careful attention to details.
-In May 1840, she married the lawyer, David James McCord (d.
-1855), of Columbia, South Carolina.
-He was a gentleman of considerable local distinction as a lawyer, public speaker, writer/editor of the "Statutes at large of South Carolina", and a frequent contributor to the Southern Quarterly Review.
-He was one of the best writers in the US on Free Trade.
-They lived happily for 15 years.
-McCord died in 1855.
+In May 1840, she married David James McCord of Columbia, South Carolina, a prominent lawyer, public speaker, writer/editor of the "Statutes at large of South Carolina", and a frequent contributor to the Southern Quarterly Review, writing on Free Trade.
+David McCord died in 1855.